 Deciduous, Shrubs, Trees

-Native to Arizona, Texas, Mexico.
-Common name refers to the spirally twisted seedpods, which make an unusual and attractive addition to dried arrangements.
+Native to Arizona, Texas, and Mexico.
+The common name refers to the spirally twisted seedpods, which make an unusual and attractive addition to dried arrangements.
 This mesquite produces an open canopy of bluish green foliage.
-This is a naturally shrubby deciduous plant that is often used as a barrier planting, but it can be trained as a 30-ft. tree.
+It is a naturally shrubby deciduous plant that is often used as a barrier planting, but it can be trained as a 30-ft. tree.

-Native to the northern Chihuahuan Desert, this rounded, somewhat coarse-foliaged plant grows 1 1/2&...
+Native to the northern Chihuahuan Desert, this rounded, somewhat coarse-foliaged plant grows to 1 1/2&...